dwmorrin/gas-tools/README.md

 ## usage
 #### `degas [-iqr] [dir] [files...]`

 `degas` is used to convert .html files to .js or .css.
-It detects the file type by checking the first line for either a `<script>` tag or a `<style>` tag.
-It will remove these tags and the matching closing tags.  *(Note: currenly just using `sed` to globally strip these tags - i.e. it's not "smart" in case you've got tags nested inside your file for some reason.)*
+It detects the file type by checking the first not blank line for either a `<script>` tag or a `<style>` tag.
+It will remove any lines that begin with that tag (ignoring leading whitespace). _Be careful if you happen to have such tags embedded in your file (e.g. within a template literal)._

 #### `regas [-iqr] [dir] [files...]`